Usha519/EmployeeManagement/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+create a folder

+clone the frontentend code

+run `npm install` command
+run `ng serve` command
+After running the `ng serve` command, navigatie to  `http://localhost:4200/` Use ctrl+click key open that url in browser.

+clone the backend code

+run `npm install` command
+run `npm start` command

+In this project mongodb databse is used .
+Install `mongodb Compass`

+when you are working first time on this project

+Go to register page , `register` and then `login` with same mail id and password.

+Then you can enter in to project

+There are two modules in this project

+1. Employee Module
+   Crud operation on employees (create, read , update, delete)

+2. Attendance Module
+   crud operation on attendance (create , read , update)